Romania and the euro: Preparing the changeover to the euro

 Disclaimer of the monetary policy instrument.
 Responsibility for monetary policy and exchange rate would pass to the European Central Bank, leaving Romania without the ability to control an important monetary policy instrument (the monetary policy interest rate) and giving up to the exchange rate, another instrument that contributes to adjusting the economy, especially during recessions.

 Convergence.
 In order to suffer a smaller cost from the currency changeover, the structural, real and institutional convergence must be as high as possible.
 Business cycles must be synchronised (periods of economic downturn and economic growth to be simultaneous in Romania and in the Eurozone).
 In general, Romania is a quarter-lagged room against the Eurozone economy.
 Hence, the effects of the ECB's monetary policy will have an asymmetrical effect.
 The decision to change to the euro currency is not appropriate to the phase of Romania's economic cycle.

 Control of macroeconomics balances.
 Romania must maintain the balance of macroeconomics: in the private sector (low debt rate), in the budgetary sector (a low budget deficit) and in the external sector (a stable balance).

 An alternative instrument for interest rate and exchange rate.
 By renouncing the two instruments, Romania needs to find a substitute tool: economists usually recommend the flexibility of the labour market, the flexibility of wages and mobility of production factors.

 It is an exercise of will and power.
-The ambitious objective can bring Romania a solid, robust economy.
+The objective can build Romania's economy.
 Also, if Romania enters unprepared into the Euro Zone, the benefits will be smaller than the costs.